 |More info:||Vinh Phat|

 What Is Yum Cha?

 Yum cha is a Cantonese term that literally means “drink tea”.
 But as a dining experience, it refers to a breakfast or brunch tradition that includes Chinese tea and a range of snack-style dishes.

-The yum cha experience we have become accustomed with in Sydney involves restaurant staff walking around with trolleys presenting and offering these dishes and serving tea.
+The yum cha experience we have become accustomed to in Sydney involves restaurant staff walking around with trolleys presenting and offering these dishes and serving tea.

 These dishes are collectively referred to as dim sum, which represents a broad range of flavors, cooking styles, textures and ingredients.

 Yum Cha in Sydney

 Yum cha was first introduced in Australia in the 1970s and has since become a popular dining experience across the country and in Sydney and Melbourne in particular.